What is double vision?

 Multiple sclerosis (disease that affects the brain and spinal cord causing weakness, coordination, balance difficulties, and other problems)

-Refractive error, such as myopia (nearsightedness), hyperopia (farsightedness), or astigmatism (irregularly shaped cornea)
+- Severe refractive error, such as myopia (nearsightedness), hyperopia (farsightedness), or astigmatism (irregularly shaped cornea)

 Serious or life-threatening causes of double vision